-Whether you’re chilling poolside or scoping out the sights from the top of the rock climbing wall, Rhapsody of the Seas® makes it easy to maximize every moment onboard.
+Whether you’re chilling poolside or scoping out the sights from the top of the rock climbing wall, Enchantment of the Seas® makes it easy to maximize every moment onboard.
 Sailing from Baltimore, this fan-favorite delves deeper and adventures further, taking you to shores that most other ships never see.

 From its pastel-painted estates to its pink-sand beaches and turquoise shores, world renown diving and golfing, Bermuda is a land bursting with color and adventure.

 No visit to Baltimore is complete without exploring the historic Inner Harbor.
 Step aboard a collection of impressive ships— a Pearl Harbor-era cutter, a 1930s lightship, a sail-powered warship dating back to 1797.
 Then stroll around brick walkways flanked by chic boutiques, restaurants serving Mid-Atlantic seafood, and photo-worthy views of the water.